-Hello, I’m Irene Hou!
-I’m a second-year Cognitive Science PhD student in The Design Lab at the University of California, San Diego (UCSD), advised by Dr. Philip Guo.
-I am also a recipient of the 2025 National Science Foundation Graduate Research Fellowship (NSF GRFP).
+Hi, I’m Irene Hou!
+I’m a second-year Cognitive Science PhD student in the Design Lab at UC San Diego, advised by Philip Guo.
+I am also a recipient of 2026 Paul and Daisy Soros New American Fellowship and the 2025 National Science Foundation Graduate Research Fellowship.

-My research interests span Human–Computer Interaction, Human-Centered AI, and computing education.
-I study how AI systems are used in learning and scientific work, and how their design shapes social interaction, agency, and expertise.
+My research interests span Human-Centered AI, Human-Computer Interaction, and computing education.
+I study how generative AI reshapes peer learning, help-seeking, and tacit knowledge transfer in technical and scientific communities.
 I am particularly interested in participatory approaches to AI that support non-experts and underrepresented users.

 In 2025, I was a visiting researcher at ETH Zürich in Dr. April Wang’s PEACH lab.
 Before my PhD, I was a Research Lead in Dr. Stephen MacNeil’s HCI Lab, and UX Lead at FluentPet in collaboration with the Comparative Cognition Lab.
 I received my B.S. from UCSD in Cognitive Science (Design and Interaction) with a minor in Computer Science.
 Outside of my research, I’m a fiction writer/poet and was one of America’s youngest published authors at age 14.